 Port Susan Water Quality Monitoring Buoy

-The hydrolab is located on a buoystationed in the middle of Port Susan.
-It collects hourly information on salinity, temperature, dissolved oxygen, chlorophyll, conductivity, and pH.
+The hydro lab is located on a buoy stationed in the middle of Port Susan.
+It collects hourly information on salinity, temperature, dissolved oxygen, chlorophyll, conductivity and pH.
 This information will be used in Stillaguamish Chinook salmon forecasting models and is available to the public and researchers.
-However, we are no longer transmitting data hourly and thus is no longer available via the Northwest Association of Networked Ocean Observing Systems (NANOOS) Visualization System (NVS).
+However, we are no longer transmitting data hourly so this data is no longer available via the Northwest Association of Networked Ocean Observing Systems (NANOOS) Visualization System (NVS).

 To visit the NVS/NANOOS website to view other marine buoy data, click here.